RBI Thiruvananthapuram: Departments and functions

 The Issue Department of RBI Thiruvananthapuram looks after the currency requirement of 229 currency chests and 226 small coin depots in the state of Kerala and UT of Lakshadweep.
 The Urban Banks Department (UBD) supervises 60 Urban Cooperative Banks.
 The Rural Planning and Credit Department (RPCD) has jurisdiction over more than 1,600 Primary Agricultural Credit Societies, besides two Regional Rural Banks and 14 central cooperative banks, and the Department of Banking Supervision (DBS) conducts the supervision and monitoring of approximately 2500 branches of public sector banks and more than 1400 branches of private sector banks, besides five foreign bank branches.

-Staff strength

-The total staff strength of the office is 458, of which 220 are officers.
-The office has four residential colonies at Kowdiar, Thamalam, Nanthancode and Plamood.

-Unique achievements
+Achievements

 RBI Thiruvananthapuram was instrumental in ensuring 100 per cent Meaningful Financial Inclusion in the Ernakulam district of Kerala.
-This was a major initiative of Dr Duvvuri Subbarao, the RBI governor.
-Ernakulam was declared to be 100 per cent financially included at a function held at Kochi on 22 November 2012, which was attended by Nandan Nilekani and Oommen Chandi, the State Chief Minister.
-RBI Thiruvananthapuram was also the first office of the Reserve Bank of India to ensure 100 per cent implementation of Speed Clearing and Regional ECS in the State.

-Outstanding personalities

-Shri G. Gopalakrishna, director, CAFRAL has been regional director of the office from 2001 to 2004.
+People

 Shri G. Padmanabhan of the office, who became executive director of RBI in 2011, and the non-executive chairman of Bank of India in 2015 was also gold medalist of University of Kerala.
 Salim Gangadharan, director of South Indian Bank, became the first-ever principal chief general manager of the office in 2013.

 The hockey player and sports administrator Ramesh Kolappa is an employee of RBI Thiruvananthapuram.
 Ramesh Kolappa was the manager of the Indian National Hockey Team which won the Asian Hockey Champions Trophy at Ordos in China in 2012.
 The poet Gopi Kottoor, whose real name is R. G. Nair, is a deputy general manager at RBI Thiruvananthapuram.
 The poet Tapan Kumar Pradhan is also an employee of this office.